-Currently, only one gastric electrical stimulator has received approval from the FDA, the Gastric Electrical Stimulator (GES) system (now called EnterraTM Therapy System), manufactured by Medtronic.
+In 2000, the Gastric Electrical Stimulator system (now called EnterraTM Therapy System; Medtronic) was approved by the U.S. Food and Drug Administration through the humanitarian device exemption process for the treatment of gastroparesis.
 The GES system consists of 4 components: the implanted pulse generator, 2 unipolar intramuscular stomach leads, the stimulator programmer, and the memory cartridge.
 With the exception of the intramuscular leads, all other components have been used in other implantable neurologic stimulators, such as spinal cord or sacral nerve stimulation.
 The intramuscular stomach leads are implanted either laparoscopically or during a laparotomy and are connected to the pulse generator, which is implanted in a subcutaneous pocket.
-The programmer sets the stimulation parameters, which are typically set at an "on" time of 0.1 sec alternating with an "off" time of 5.0 sec.
+The programmer sets the stimulation parameters, which are typically set at an "on" time of 0.1 seconds alternating with an "off" time of 5.0 seconds.